sylv/micro/README.md

 - [ ] Syntax highlighting for Atlas actions
 - [ ] Redirects may be broken.
 Also hosts with no redirect should probably just have it set to the root host, that should allow us to strip some unnecessary code.
 - [ ] GIFs should probably be converted to mp4 videos to save space
+- [ ] Random hosts is broken.
+Should probably set `file.host` to null for misc hosts

 ## discord